 Sacrosanct: The Seeker may not make any damage calls against their Muse.

-Heartbreak: When the Muse sunders this Tether, five points of Dissonance are added to their Realm.
+Heartbreak: When the Muse sunders this Tether, ten points of Dissonance are added to their Realm.
 The Seeker may not forge another Tether with them until the end of the event.

 A Partnership is an expression of deep and dedicated affection.
 It enriches the creativity of its participants, and allows them to summon devastating wrath if the other is killed.
 You may forge a single Partnership if you have Devotion as a Motive.